How to Apply To Study Medicine in Europe If You Are From The USA?

 But how does that work?

-Believe it or not, registering as a doctor in the US is no different whether you graduated in the US or Europe or any of the Caribbean universities we work with like the Richmond Gabriel.
+Believe it or not, registering as a doctor in the US is no different whether you graduated in the US or Europe or any of the Caribbean universities we work with, like the Richmond Gabriel.
 The process is the same.
 Here’s how it works:

-Obtain ECFMG Certification
+1. Obtain ECFMG Certification

 The good news is that if you’ve graduated from a university we’ve recommended to you, then this part is just a formality.
 All universities we work with pass the ECFMG eligibility conditions, so all you need to do is present your diploma and other assorted documents (such as certified statements from the university) to the ECFMG.
-You’ll also need to obtain and register and USMLE number.
-The good news is that if we helped with your enrolment, we’d be around to help with this part as well.
+You’ll also need to obtain and register a USMLE number.
+The good news is that if we helped with your enrollment, we’d be around to help with this part as well.

-Pass the USMLE
+2. Pass the USMLE

 As discussed earlier, all students who wish to practice in the US will need to pass the USMLE.
 If you decide to stay in the European country where you graduated, then you’ll be taking their test instead.
-But all US doctors, regardless of nationality or where they graduated, take the USMLE.
+However, all US doctors, regardless of nationality or where they graduated, take the USMLE.
 It’s to make sure every doctor in a US hospital is “operating on the same level”, so to speak.
-But the good news is that you can take it while you study, to minimize your off-time - step one can be taken during your third year, and step two in your final year.
+But the good news is that you can take it while you study to minimise your off-time - step one can be taken during your third year, and step two in your final year.

-Apply for and Complete Residency
+3. Apply for and Complete Residency

 For example, pediatric residency is one year of internship and 2 years of residency.
 If you’ve already done your internship in Europe, you might just need to do your 2-year residency in the US.
 However, this is a very complicated topic that depends on several factors, and discussing it in a more general article like this simply isn’t optimal.
 It’s best to contact our student advisors for more particular questions.

-Apply to State Medical Board for License
+4. Apply to the State Medical Board for a License

 By this point, you’ve certainly passed the USMLE 3, the practical portion of the exam.
 Most students pass it at some point during their residency, some very shortly after it ends.
 But once that’s done, the only thing that’s left is to apply to the State Medical Board and obtain your license to heal!